How to File a Kentucky LLC or Corporation Amendment

 When running a business, you quickly learn that consolidating your documents can be a lifesaver.
 The less paperwork to track, the better.
 Filing a Restated Articles of Organization or Restated Articles of Incorporation consolidates all your Articles of Amendments into one document.
 Basically, Restated Articles of Organization allows you to rewrite and refile your Articles of Organization/Incorporation all at once.

-You must include the company’s name, the text of the restated articles, certificates stating if there are amendments that require approval, and the information you include in Articles of Amendment (if there are amendments).
+You must include the company’s name, the text of the restated articles, certificates stating if there are amendments that require approval, and the information you include in the Articles of Amendment (if there are amendments).
 You can find current fees for Restated Articles of Organization/Incorporation on the Secretary of State’s fee page.

 Kentucky Articles of Amendment vs. Statement of Correction